robbrody/RB_Python_Data_Project/README.md

 ### Insights:

-* SQL maintains its highest demand throughout the year, but does show some decline in importance This reflects it is an essential skill and it's high demand in Data Analyst roles.
+* SQL maintains its highest demand throughout the year, but does show some decline in importance.
+This reflects it is an essential skill and its high demand in Data Analyst roles.
-* Excel shows it's stability in the second in-demand skill.
-This shows the continuing relavance for quick data manipulations for Data Analyst roles, despite more advanced tools.
+* Excel shows its stability in the second in-demand skill.
+This shows the continuing relevance for quick data manipulations for Data Analyst roles, despite more advanced tools.
 * Tableau and Python show their similar demands in Data Analyst roles.
 This shows data visualization and programming skills are essential but secondary to SQL querying skills.
 Python shows an increase in demand thorughout 2023.